pyFIA Architecture¶

 FIA uses post-stratified estimation: 1.
 Plots assigned to strata 2.
 Strata have expansion factors 3.
 Estimates calculated by stratum 4.
 Combined for population totals

-This architecture provides a solid foundation for forest inventory analysis while remaining accessible to both programmers and domain experts.
+This architecture provides a solid foundation for forest inventory analysis following official FIA statistical standards and methodology.